 Five POWERFUL Ways to Invigorate Your Telegraph Business!

 Twenty years ago my first-born son announced, "Dad, you really need to find a new business.
 It's the Nineties.
-The telegraph is out."
+The telegraph is out.
+TV's cool now."

-Well, Franklin, the year is much later now, and fashionable Americans are adopting vintage enthusiasms more than ever.
-To my well-trained ear, the general trend of Romanticism says telegraphs are set to heartily resurge.
+Well, Franklin, fuck you.
+The year is much later now, and fashionable Americans are adopting vintage enthusiasms more than ever.
+To my well-trained ear, the general trend of Romanticism says telegraphs are set to resurge heartily.
 Imbecile.

 Move over, Internet!
 It is the wonderful telegraph.